 This very fine devotional votive plaque or tsa-tsa was made by pressing clay into a metal reverse-mould after which it was fired.
 It shows the deity Manjushri,

-embodiment of infinite wisdom.
+the embodiment of infinite wisdom.
 His double-edged sword cuts through obscuring layers of misconception and ignorance.
-He holds n his left hand a sutra text.
-A
+He holds n his left hand a sutra